You may benefit gastric bypass or gastric sleeve surgery if you:

-- Have a body mass index of 40 or higher.
+- Have a body mass index of 40 or higher

-- Have a body mass index of more than 35 with significant obesity related health problems, such as diabetes, sleep apnea, high blood pressure and other complications of obesity.
+- Have a body mass index of more than 35 with significant obesity related health problems, such as diabetes, sleep apnea, high blood pressure and other complications of obesity

-- Click here to determine your BMI, using the American Society of Bariatric Surgery's calculator.
+- Click here to determine your BMI, using the American Society of Bariatric Surgery's calculator

-- Are between the ages of 18 and 65.
+- Are between the ages of 18 and 65

-- Must have a dedicated support partner.
+- Have a dedicated support partner

-- Have physical, psychological, social or economic problems that could be significantly improved by weight loss.
+- Have physical, psychological, social or economic problems that could be significantly improved by weight loss

 Michael Carroll, MDDr.
 Michael Carroll is the medical director of the Weight Loss Surgery and Weight Management Program at Southern Maine Health Care.
 He is certified by the American Board of Surgeons and is a Fellow with the American College of Surgeons.
 Dr. Carroll is also a member of the American Society for Metabolic and Bariatric Surgeons and the Society of American Gastrointestinal and Endoscopic Surgeons.
 He has practiced in Maine since 1996 and has been performing bariatric surgery since 2003.
 He currently performs Laparoscopic Roux-en-Y gastric bypass and Laparoscopic sleeve gastrectomy.